Refinance rates with Laurel Road start at 1.89%.

 2. Laurel Road

-According to Laurel Road, customers who refinance their loans through the company save $20,000, on average.
+According to Laurel Road, customers who refinance their loans through the company save $20,000, on average over the life of their student loans.

 Additionally, the lender will let you pause your payments if you’re facing economic hardship.
 You can enter into forbearance for up to one year.